quinnanya/quinnanya.github.io/src/past-projects/dhcommons.md

 header:
   overlay_image: /assets/images/header_dhc.jpg
   overlay_filter: 0.5
+blurb: "A DH project & collaborator directory with an overlay review journal."
 ---

 DHCommons was a directory of digital humanities projects that aims to match projects in need of assistance with collaborators who want to contribute to a project.
 It launched as a centerNet initiative at MLA 2011.
 I was one of its co-founders, and I built it in Drupal 7.